 2. Audacity

 Audacity is an open-source, cross-platform audio editing software designed to record and edit sounds.
 It is free and used by professionals and hobbyists alike.
+What should be known is that you can also use the software to record the sounds produced by your bass guitar strings, not just vocals.

 Features